Biomedical engineers combine engineering and materials science with medical knowledge to design equipment to diagnose and treat illnesses.

 Our BEng in Biomedical Engineering is among the top ranked courses of its kind in the UK, accredited by the Institution of Engineering and Technology (IET), the Institute of Measurement and Control (InstMC) and the Institute of Physics and Engineering in Medicine (IPEM).

-What can I expect as a biomedical engineer?
+What can I expect from a career as a biomedical engineer?

 As a biomedical engineer you will research, design, develop and test a wide range of medical devices and procedures, such as: